rachytamago/shopping-app/README.md

 #### a.
 How do you know the test went to the next screen?
 What if the network connection is slow?

 I have created a `WaitHelper` and used it to check for the slowest loading elements (images, buttons, etc...) before proceeding with the steps on the next page.
-By using `AndroidComposeTestRule` as in `LoginActions` the activity name can also be asserted against the expected when checking the screen layout.
+Also, by using `AndroidComposeTestRule` instead of `ComposeContentTestRule` the activity name can be asserted against the expected screen when asserting the layout - this will automatically log the activity/screen name if it is not the expected result, but could be updated to log the name by default too.

-In addition I have created a rule which automatically logs the activity name when it is changed by overriding `onCreate`.
+In addition I have experimented with a listener and rule which automatically log the activity name when it is changed by overriding `onCreate` from `ComponentActivity` (I would need to support `AppCompatActivity` if it wasn't a Compose only app.
 I'm not confident this will work in its current state but wanted to demonstrate the idea.

 #### b.
 Implement an internal method that handles this ✔